 It’s safe to assume that food safety will be just as important in the New Year as it’s been in years prior.
 We will continue to see standards and requirements trickle down within the industry.
 These standards affect food manufacturers and the suppliers who support them.
 Customers will encourage, if not mandate, companies to follow FEMA guidelines.

 Technology to the Rescue

 However, the technology industry has been developing ways to help companies be compliant.
 These solutions include “food to fork” ingredient tracking, or full traceability platforms.
-As a result, food and beverage manufacturers have tools to access critical traceability data.
+As a result, food and beverage manufacturers have tools to access critical traceability in food safety.
 The industry gains greater inventory visibility, automated data collection and streamlined processes.